SciCatProject/documentation/Development/v4.x/backend/authorization/authorization_jobs.md

 - JobDelete

 ### (Data) Instance Authorization
-- JobCreateConfiguration (The jobs create section of the configuration dictats if the user can create the job)
+- JobCreateConfiguration (The jobs create section of the configuration dictates if the user can create the job)
 - JobCreateOwner (Users with this privileges can create jobs only for themselves)
 - JobCreateAny (Users with this privileges can create jobs for any of the users that are defined in the create section of the job configuration)
 - JobReadAccess